chaow-mat/General_Integral_Transform_Neural_Network/README.md

 ## Data (paired input-output functions)
 The PDE problems used for validation are:
-1. Navier-Stokes equation (2D, structured grids)
+1. Navier-Stokes equation (2D, structured meshes)
-2. Helmholtz equation (2D, structured grids)
+2. Helmholtz equation (2D, structured meshes)
-3. Structural mechanics (2D, unstructured discretization)
+3. Structural mechanics (2D, unstructured meshes)
-4. Advection equation (1D, structured grids)
+4. Advection equation (1D, structured meshes)
-5. Darcy flow (2D, unstructured discretization)
+5. Darcy flow (2D, unstructured meshes)

 All data for training and testing can be found in https://drive.google.com/drive/folders/1vmmPTwiIIbdOVTC209OKArcyjuYZcMHU?usp=sharing.
 For the problems defined in unstructured meshes, the intepolated data on a structured meshes are provided.